Pet AnimalsHorse

 Appearance

-The Arabian breed is a compact, relatively small horse with a small head, protruding eyes, wide nostrils, a marked wither, and a short back.
-It typically has only 23 vertebrae, while 24 is the normal number for other species.
+The Arabian breed is characterized by its compact and relatively small build, featuring a petite head, prominent eyes, broad nostrils, a distinct wither, and a short back.
+Notably, it possesses 23 vertebrae, in contrast to the usual 24 found in other horse species.

 Temperament